themesberg/flowbite-svelte/src/routes/docs/typography/list.md

 ---

 <script>
-  import { TableProp, TableDefaultRow } from '../../utils' import { props as items1 } from '../../props/List.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import componentData1 from '../../component-data/List.json'
-  import { props as items2 } from '../../props/Li.json'
+  import componentData2 from '../../component-data/Li.json'
-  import { props as items3 } from '../../props/DescriptionList.json'
+  import componentData3 from '../../component-data/DescriptionList.json'
 </script>

 Get started with a collection of list components built with Tailwind CSS for ordered and unordered lists with bullets, numbers, or icons and other styles and layouts to show a list of items inside an article or throughout your web page.